 10. What is new about LLX GEO for 2020?

-In addition, we will continue to offer our successful foundational programming that is the core of our in-residence program which includes Founder Talks, Tactical Workshops, Alumni Circles, and Pitch Sessions.
+In addition, we will continue to offer our successful foundational programming that is the core to LLX but open it up to the larger alumni community.
+This includes Founder Talks and Tactical Workshops.

 11. Is there a cost to the program?